-And the thing is, we know more about ourselves than what we know about anybody else.
+And the thing is, we know more about ourselves than we know about anybody else.

 To get rid of these nasty feelings of unworthiness, understand that making progress and improving yourself constantly is way more important than trying to make things perfect and comparing our progress with what we think others are or do.